ShHassanin/Flights-visualization/README.md

 cancellation.

 ## Second visualization:
-    And as expected the most cancellation occurred in February and January as the visualization shows (the link: cancellation over months | Tableau Public ).
+And as expected the most cancellation occurred in February and January as the visualization shows (the link: https://public.tableau.com/app/profile/sh2157/viz/cancellationovermonths_16468781075430/cancellationovermonths?publish=yes ).
 #### design choices:
 - **Line chart** used for time series to show the cancellation over months as it is easier to perceive trend over time on line charts.
 I employed a color-blind palette so